 How to Shred Chicken

 - Your hands.
-Quick and easy for small batches, and there’s no equipment to clean when you’re finished.
+This method is my favorite - It's quick and easy for small batches, and you have total control over the consistency of the chicken.
+Plus, there's no equipment to clean.

-- Two forks - my favorite because you can control the size of the pulled pieces of chicken.
+- Two forks.
+Let's you control the size of the pulled pieces of chicken.
 You can adjust the pieces to be thin or thicker depending on what you're using it for.

-- A hand mixer with a paddle attachment.
-It is quick and creates finer strands of chicken.
-Overmixing can create a dry, powdery chicken, so be careful not to overmix.
+- Hand mixer with a paddle attachment.
+It's quick and creates finer strands of chicken.
+But be careful to not overmix.

 Storage, Freezing, and Meal Prep

-This make-ahead shredded chicken is perfect for weekly meal prep or toss it with some creamy ranch, BBQ or Buffalo sauce for an easy weeknnight dinner.
+This make-ahead shredded chicken is perfect for weekly meal prep or toss it with some creamy ranch, BBQ or Buffalo sauce for an easy weeknight dinner.

 - Storage: Store the chicken in an airtight container in the fridge for up to 3-4 days.
-Make sure the chicken is completely cooled before storing it to maintain its quality.
+Cool the chicken completely before storing it to maintain its quality.

 - Freezing: Place the cooled shredded chicken in a sealable freezer bag, label it with the date, and store it in the freezer for up to 2 months.